Iowa Alliance Conference: History

 On March 1, 2021, ten high schools made the announcement to leave the Central Iowa Metro League (CIML) and form a new conference.
 These schools include Ames, Fort Dodge, Marshalltown, Mason City, and Ottumwa, as well as the five public Des Moines schools (East, Hoover, Lincoln, North, and Roosevelt).
 The schools left the CIML in the spring of 2021 to create a new conference.
 The withdrawal is due to a low percentage in wins from the non-suburban schools in the conference.
 The new conference was announced on November 19, 2021, and included Waterloo East High School, joining from the Mississippi Valley Conference (Iowa).

-Due to the size of the schools and proximity, games will still be routinely scheduled with the members whom remained in the CIML, while allowing scheduling with other schools they did not have space in their schedule for.
+Due to the size of the schools and proximity, games will still be routinely scheduled with the remaining members of the CIML, while allowing scheduling with other schools they did not have space in their schedule for.

 Mason City dropped the mascot "Mohawks" in November 2021, citing an effort to rid the district of a symbol that exploited Native American tribal imagery.
 The Meskwaki and Akwesasne Nations had voiced objections to the mascot.
 On March 22, 2022, it was revealed the new mascot for Mason City would be the "River Hawks".
 The name was chosen by vote over "Majors" and "Monarchs", which were narrowed down from over 300 submissions.

+On November 20, 2023, Waterloo Community School District announced a proposal to combine East High and West High into a single high school, citing stagnant to declining enrollment, rising costs, and an imbalance between the two schools.
+It was put to a vote to the community, passing on November 5, 2024.
+On October 8, 2025, the identity of the new high school was announced as Waterloo United High School.
+The mascot would be the Titans, and the colors would be obsidian black, victory gold, foundry gray, and blizzard white.

+The school is scheduled to be completed with construction and open for students at the beginning of the 2028 school year, however the athletic teams will begin competing under the new school in 2026.
+Waterloo United will play initially in the Mississippi Valley Conference, taking the place of Waterloo West.
+Once the physical school opens, the school district has laid the possibility of relocating to a difference conference.

 On April 21, 2025, Ames announced its withdrawal from the Iowa Alliance Conference.
-Ames will join the Little Hawkeye conference beginning with the 2026-27 school year.
+Ames will join the Little Hawkeye conference beginning with the 2026–27 school year.